 My name is Lisa Salzman.
 I’ve been involved with Camp Courage since it’s second year and it is my favorite place to be!
-My dogs love to come up to camp with me (especially Banjo!).
-In my free time I like spending time with my husband and hiking.
+In my free time I like spending time with my husband and hiking with my dogs!

 My first (voluntary) volunteer experience was in 1989 at Metropolitan Hospital holding A.I.D.S., abandoned and drug addicted babies.
 For two years I signed up for the Achilles Heal Race in Central Park.
 There we ran along side and or assisted blind runners throughout the race right to the finish line.
 For four years in the 90's I was a volunteer camp counselor at The American Cancer Societie's Camp Anuenue (Children of the Rainbow) in Mokuleia, Hawaii.
 I was Lifeguard certified at that time and will have renewed that standing come Camp Courage 2018.